Grade separation: High-speed railways (200 kph+)

 On almost all high-speed railway lines, the faster speed requires grade separation.
-Therefore, many high speed lines are elevated, especially in Taiwan and Japan, where population density alongside high speed lines is higher than in France, Italy or Germany.
+Therefore, many high-speed lines are elevated, especially in Taiwan and Japan, where population density alongside high-speed lines is higher than in France, Italy or Germany.

-In the United States, a flying junction on the Nickel Plate Road through Cleveland, Ohio, United States was completed in 1913.
+In the United States, a flying junction on the Nickel Plate Road through Cleveland, Ohio, was completed in 1913.
 The most frequent use was later found on the former Pennsylvania Railroad main lines.
 The lines are included as part of the Northeast Corridor and Keystone Corridor now owned by Amtrak.
 The most complex of these junctions, near Philadelphia Zoo, handles railway traffic for Amtrak, SEPTA, New Jersey Transit, Norfolk Southern, CSX Transportation, and Conrail.

 In what is known as "area 1520", which includes the former Soviet Union and other regions using the same gauge, the most complicated grade-separation railpoint is found at Liubotyn in Ukraine.

 Footbridges and subways

 Footbridges and subways (called underpasses in North America as well as in the United Kingdom when referring to roads) may be employed to allow pedestrians and cyclists to cross busy or fast streets.
-They are often used over and under motorways since at grade pedestrian crossings are generally not permitted.
-Same can be said for railways.
+They are often used over and under motorways since at-grade pedestrian crossings are generally not permitted.
+The same can be said for railways.
 Though introduced to Central Park in New York City in the 1860s, subways are far more common today in Europe, especially in countries such as the Netherlands and Denmark where cycling is strongly encouraged.
 Long underpasses may be called tunnels.

-The Frank Gehry-designed BP bridge in Chicago was built for pedestrians.
+The Frank Gehry–designed BP bridge in Chicago was built for pedestrians.